Annual Pensioner’s Statement: February 2025—Public Service Pension Plan

 If you have questions about your CPP or Old Age Security (OAS) benefits, please contact Service Canada at 1‑800‑277‑9914.
 If you have questions about your QPP benefits, please contact Retraite Québec at 1‑800‑463‑5185.

-A hard copy of your year-end tax statements will be mailed by the end of February and you should receive them by March 15, 2024.
-Did you know that if you register with My Account on the Canada Revenue Agency’s (CRA) portal at Canada.ca/my-cra-account, you’ll have access to your year-end tax statements and all other available services.
+A hard copy of your year-end tax statements will be mailed by the end of February.
+Contact the Pension Centre if you do not receive them by March 15, 2025.
+Did you know that if you register with My Account on the Canada Revenue Agency’s (CRA) portal at Canada.ca/my-cra-account, you’ll have access to your year-end tax statements and other available tax services.
 My Account is a convenient and secure way to view your year-end tax statements.

 Do you have to pay income tax every year when you file your tax return